KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 **Proposal Overview**

 This proposal has a number of parts:
-1. A build tool (on top of Maven) that utilizes a configuration format to actually perform the required build
+1. A build tool (on top of Maven, via pom.xml generation) that utilizes a configuration format to actually perform the required build
 2. A Konduit Serving build configuration format
-3. UI and command line tools for creating a build configuration for a given Pipeline configuration (and then if necessary triggering a build based on the generated build configuration file)
+3. UI and command line tools for creating a build configuration for user's Pipeline (and then if necessary triggering a build based on the generated build configuration file)
 4. A system for packaging custom Java code and dependencies

 Note that for usability, where possible we'll make it so the user doesn't have to be aware of the build configuration file - for example, a simple CLI might be used to configure and execute a build.
 The CLI would generate the configuration, and pass it to the build tool, without the user being aware of the configuration file.
-However, for advanced users and use cases (such as system administrators, devops, etc) we will allow the configuration file to be written or modified directly.
+However, for advanced users and use cases (such as system administrators, devops, etc) we will allow the configuration file to be written or modified directly, outside of the CLI/UI workflows that most users will use.

 ### Part 1 - Build Tool